asmigala/teiid/README.md

 teiid
 =====

+###### Please note that this is an open source project which is *not officially supported* by EXASOL.
+We will try to help you as much as possible, but can't guarantee anything since this is not an official EXASOL product.

 Teiid is a data virtualization system that allows applications to use data from multiple, heterogeneous data stores.

 ## Useful Links